FoxRav/Show-Tree/README.md

 #
 Damn I just noticed I left 1 line in Finnish - FIN"Paina Enter sulkeaksesi." -> ENG"Press Enter to close."

+---

+### 💖 Support this project AND NEXT ONE! 💖

+If you find this tool useful, consider [sponsoring me on GitHub](https://github.com/sponsors/FoxRav).
+Your support helps me develop more open-source tools like Show-Tree and KSLAI for real-world use.